-Here’s some of the gear and other stuff I actually use and recommend for playing for dances and concerts.
-The Wiley Ol’ Possum stands by these products such that I will be glad to have you send them to me free if you don’t like them!
-HAHA!!
+Here’s some of the gear and other stuff I actually use and can recommend.
+The Wiley Ol’ Possum stands by these products to the extent that I will be glad to have you send them to me free if you don’t like them! — Charlie Walden

-Feel free to email me for more information.
-I’ll be glad to share my experiences with this stuff with and would like your feedback if you’ve used any of these products.
+Please email me if you have questions.
+I’ll be glad to share my experiences with this stuff with and would like your feedback if you’ve used any of these products. email@example.com

 My favorite fiddle string is the green label, orchestra-medium Prim steel string made in Sweden.
 They sound great, are forgiving on the double-stops and stay in tune under the adverse conditions you encounter at outdoor church socials, county fairs and goat ropings.